Danial Ogbeide Law

 A protective order typically prevents a person from having any contact with the protected party.
 This would include direct contact as well as indirect contact through third parties (other than an attorney).
 The target of the protective order would not be allowed to call, email, text message, or contact the protective party through social media.

 Several different types of protective orders can be issued.
 At the time of a domestic violence arrest, the police will ask the victim if he or she wants an emergency protective order that would be issued immediately.
-If you or a loved one is the subject of a domestic violence protective order, you must discuss your situation with Daniel Ogbeide Law as soon as possible.
+If you or a loved one is the subject of a domestic violence protective order, you must discuss your situation with our domestic violence attorney in Houston at Daniel Ogbeide Law as soon as possible.